Polymer/old-docs-site/app/2.0/docs/upgrade.md

 *   `element.getNativePrototype`: Removed because it is no longer needed for internal code and was unused by users.

-*   `element.getNativePrototype`: Removed because it is no longer needed for internal code and was unused by users.

 *   `element.beforeRegister`: This was originally added for metadata compatibility with ES6 classes.
     We now prefer users create ES6 classes by extending `Polymer.Element`, specifying metadata in the static `properties` and `observers` properties.